- What’s new in Umbraco 9.1?

 Umbraco 9.1 is the first minor release for Umbraco 9.
-With the release of Umbraco 9 we’ve moved to “proper” semantic versioning and as such, we aim to keep breaking changes to major releases going forward (this release does contain an unforeseen breaking change).
+With the release of Umbraco 9 we’ve moved to “proper” semantic versioning and as such, there should be no breaking changes in minor releases going forward.
 You can read more about versioning in the Product Knowledge Center.

 Now let’s take a look at what you get with Umbraco 9.1: